 The School of Hotel Tourism and Management (SHTM) sets itself apart from other hospitality and tourism educational institutions by consistently earning a high standing in the upper echelons of international rankings.

-In 2019, for the third year in a row, the SHTM is ranked No. 1 in the world in the "Hospitality and Tourism Management" category according to ShanghaiRanking's Global Ranking of Academic Subjects.
+In 2020, for the fourth year in a row, the SHTM is ranked No. 1 in the world in the "Hospitality and Tourism Management" category according to ShanghaiRanking's Global Ranking of Academic Subjects.

 In the Centre for World University Rankings subject categories for 2017, the School ranked first in the "Hospitality, Leisure, Sport and Tourism" category.